HotDB-Community/hotdb-documents/docs/en/v2.5.6/install-and-deploy.md

 #### Description of deployment script

-Without using management platform, you could also install directly using Installation Script by means of adding \--xxx=xxx to behind hotdbinstall.sh script
+Without using management platform, you could also install directly using Installation Script by means of adding --xxx=xxx to behind hotdbinstall.sh script

 ##### Description of script parameters

 ------------------------------------ -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Parameter name**                   **Description of parameter** dry-run                              Check only with no Modification.
-You can choose \"yes\" or \"no\", among which \"no\" is the default option. hotdb-version                        Specify major version No. of HotDB.
-You can choose \"2.3\", \"2.4\" and \"zabbix\", among which \"2.4\" is the default option. install-hotdb-server                 Install HotDB-server or not.
-You can choose \"yes\" or \"no\", among which \"no\" is the default option. install-ndbsql                       Install NDB SQL or not.
-You can choose \"yes\" or \"no\", among which \"no\" is the default option. install-hotdb-listener               Install HotDB-listener or not.
-You can choose \"yes\" or \"no\"，among which \"no\" is the default option.
+You can choose "yes" or "no", among which "no" is the default option. hotdb-version                        Specify major version No. of HotDB.
+You can choose "2.3", "2.4" and "zabbix", among which "2.4" is the default option. install-hotdb-server                 Install HotDB-server or not.
+You can choose "yes" or "no", among which "no" is the default option. install-ndbsql                       Install NDB SQL or not.
+You can choose "yes" or "no", among which "no" is the default option. install-hotdb-listener               Install HotDB-listener or not.
+You can choose "yes" or "no"，among which "no" is the default option.
-  \--listener-heap-mem-size-gb         If specified, it will help modify the heap memory in HotDB Listener startup script from 4G to specified value, with no Modification by default
+  --listener-heap-mem-size-gb         If specified, it will help modify the heap memory in HotDB Listener startup script from 4G to specified value, with no Modification by default
-  \--listener-max-direct-mem-size-gb   If specified, it will help modify the direct memory in HotDB Listener startup script from 24G to specified value, with no Modification by default hotdb-use-g1                         If specified, it will help modify the hotdb startup script to using G1 Garbage Collector, with no Modification by default hotdb-heap-mem-size-gb               If specified, it will help modify the heap memory in hotdb startup script from 4G to specified value, with no Modification by default hotdb-max-direct-mem-size-gb         If specified, it will help modify the direct memory in hotdb startup script from 24G to specified value, with no Modification by default install-hotdb-server-management      Install HotDB-server-management or not.
-You can choose \"yes\" or \"no\", among which \"no\" is the default option. install-hotdb-backup                 Install HotDB-backup or not.
-You can choose \"yes\" or \"no\", among which \"no\" is the default option. mysql-version                        Specify major version No. of MySQL.
-You can choose \"5.6\" and \"5.7\", among which \"5.6\" is the default option. mysql-port-list                      Specify list of the MySQL data source ports to be installed, separate by comma, in ascending order, for example: \"3306,3307,3308,3309\", null by default hotdb-config-port                    Specify list of configDB ports to be installed, which cannot conflict with the MySQL data source ports, null by default hotdb-config-init                    Initialize hotdb_configDB in the specified instance of hotdb-config-port or not.
-You can choose \"yes\" or \"no\", among which yes is for installing HotDB-server, and no is for not installing HotDB-server by default. mysql-data-diskname                  Specify the name of the disk device used for MySQL data directory, if the device is neither mounted nor formatted, it will be automatically formatted and mounted to the data directory, null by default mysql-data-rootdir                   Specify the root directory of MySQL data directory to be used, \"/data\" by default, and it must be absolute path rename-datadir-before-initdb         Specify whether to rename the potential old data directory or not before initializing the database, \"yes\" by default server-id-perfix                     Specify the prefix for server-id, which is required to be the number smaller than 429496, and automatically computed by default, but absolutely no conflict is not guaranteed character-set-server                 Specify the Character Set.
-You can choose \"latin1\", \"gbk\", \"utf8\", and \"utf8mb4\", among which \"utf8mb4\" is the default option. collation-server                     Specify the Proofreading Set. \"latin1_swedish_ci\" \"latin1_bin\" \"gbk_chinese_ci\" \"gbk_bin\" \"utf8_general_ci\",\"utf8_bin\" \"utf8mb4_general_ci\" \"utf8mb4_bin\" are optional, and the default value is the default proofreading set of the character set configured innodb-buffer-pool-size-mb           The innodb-buffer-pool-size with MB as the unit is computed automatically by default innodb-log-file-size-mb              The innodb-log-file-size with MB as the unit, is computed automatically by default innodb-data-file-size-mb             The ibdata file with MB as the unit is \"4096\" by default innodb-io-capacity                   Specify the size of innodb-io-capacity, which is computed automatically by default innodb-flush-log-at-trx-commit       Specify innodb-flush-log-at-trx-commit setting, \"2\" by default sync-binlog                          Specify sync-binlog setting, \"10\" by default binlog-format                        Specify binlog-format setting, \"MIXED\" and \"ROW\" are optional, \"MIXED\" by default gtid-mode                            Enable gtid or not, \"on\" and \"off\" are optional, \"on\" by default rpl-semi-sync-enabled                Start semi-synchronous replication or not, \"on\" and \"off\" are optional, \"on\" by default mgr-group-name-list                  MySQL port number:MGR group's UUID:list of MGR local port number, separate by comma, and if this parameter is provided, MGR will open for corresponding port, for example \"3306:540c2b46-5d73-11e8-ad9b-00a0c9000000:33060,3308:5f5c1e2d-5d73-11e8-ad9b-00a0c9000000:33080\", null by default.
-(Notice: the MySQL instance to be created still needs to be specified in mysql-port-list and hotdb-config-port) mgr-group-local-ip                   Local IP address bound by MGR local port, which is automatically computed by default mgr-group-seeds-list                 MySQL port number:MGR group member's IP:port comma-separated list, separate by slash, and if this parameter is provided, this value will be added to corresponding port of my.cnf file, null by default, for example \"3306:192.168.200.101:33060,192.168.200.102:33060,192.168.200.103:33060/3308:192.168.200.101:33080,192.168.200.102:33080,192.168.200.103:33080\" creat-hotdbroot-in-mysql             Create hotdb_root user in MySQL or not, the user owns all privileges, and could connect from optional position, password as hotdb_root by default, "yes" and "no" are optional, "no" by default install-keepalived                   Install keepalived or not, \"master\", \"backup\" and \"no\" are optional, \"no\" by default keepalived-vip-with-perfix           If specified, it will help substitute the vip in keepalive configuration from 192.168.200.140/24 to the value, no Modification by default keepalived-virtual-router-id         If specified, it will help substitute the virtual-router-id in keepalive configuration from 151 to the value, no Modification by default keepalived-net-interface-name        If specified, it will help substitute the vip device name in keepalive configuration from eth0:1 to the value, no Modification by default install-lvs                          Install lvs server or not, \"master\", \"backup\" and \"no\" are optional, \"no\" by default lvs-vip-with-perfix                  If specified, it will help substitute the vip in lvs configuration from 192.168.56.203/24 to the value, no Modification by default lvs-port                             If specified, it will help substitute the Listening Port in lvs configuration from 3306 to the value, no Modify by default, and the port shall be the same with the data service port of HotDB cluster lvs-virtual-router-id                If specified, it will help substitute the virtual-router-id in lvs configuration from 51 to the value, no Modification by default lvs-net-interface-name               If specified, it will help substitute the vip device name in lvs configuration from eth1:2 to the value, no Modification by default lvs-real-server-list                 Lvs back-end HotDB server IP:data service port:management port list, separate by comma, for example \"192.168.0.1:3323:3325,192.168.0.2:4323:4325\", null by default lvs-real-server-user                 Username used by the management port of lvs physical checkup script connection back-end HotDB server, \"root\" by default lvs-real-server-password             Password used by the management port of lvs physical checkup script connection back-end HotDB server, \"root\" by default lvs-real-server-startup-type         When as realserver of lvs, configuration mode of relevant adjustments of the server, \"no\", \"config\" and \"service\" are optional, \"no\" by default install-ntpd                         Install ntpd or not, \"yes\" and \"no\" are optional, if HotDB is installed, then yes by default, otherwise no by default.
+  --listener-max-direct-mem-size-gb   If specified, it will help modify the direct memory in HotDB Listener startup script from 24G to specified value, with no Modification by default hotdb-use-g1                         If specified, it will help modify the hotdb startup script to using G1 Garbage Collector, with no Modification by default hotdb-heap-mem-size-gb               If specified, it will help modify the heap memory in hotdb startup script from 4G to specified value, with no Modification by default hotdb-max-direct-mem-size-gb         If specified, it will help modify the direct memory in hotdb startup script from 24G to specified value, with no Modification by default install-hotdb-server-management      Install HotDB-server-management or not.
+You can choose "yes" or "no", among which "no" is the default option. install-hotdb-backup                 Install HotDB-backup or not.
+You can choose "yes" or "no", among which "no" is the default option. mysql-version                        Specify major version No. of MySQL.
+You can choose "5.6" and "5.7", among which "5.6" is the default option. mysql-port-list                      Specify list of the MySQL data source ports to be installed, separate by comma, in ascending order, for example: "3306,3307,3308,3309", null by default hotdb-config-port                    Specify list of configDB ports to be installed, which cannot conflict with the MySQL data source ports, null by default hotdb-config-init                    Initialize hotdb_configDB in the specified instance of hotdb-config-port or not.
+You can choose "yes" or "no", among which yes is for installing HotDB-server, and no is for not installing HotDB-server by default. mysql-data-diskname                  Specify the name of the disk device used for MySQL data directory, if the device is neither mounted nor formatted, it will be automatically formatted and mounted to the data directory, null by default mysql-data-rootdir                   Specify the root directory of MySQL data directory to be used, "/data" by default, and it must be absolute path rename-datadir-before-initdb         Specify whether to rename the potential old data directory or not before initializing the database, "yes" by default server-id-perfix                     Specify the prefix for server-id, which is required to be the number smaller than 429496, and automatically computed by default, but absolutely no conflict is not guaranteed character-set-server                 Specify the Character Set.
+You can choose "latin1", "gbk", "utf8", and "utf8mb4", among which "utf8mb4" is the default option. collation-server                     Specify the Proofreading Set. "latin1_swedish_ci" "latin1_bin" "gbk_chinese_ci" "gbk_bin" "utf8_general_ci","utf8_bin" "utf8mb4_general_ci" "utf8mb4_bin" are optional, and the default value is the default proofreading set of the character set configured innodb-buffer-pool-size-mb           The innodb-buffer-pool-size with MB as the unit is computed automatically by default innodb-log-file-size-mb              The innodb-log-file-size with MB as the unit, is computed automatically by default innodb-data-file-size-mb             The ibdata file with MB as the unit is "4096" by default innodb-io-capacity                   Specify the size of innodb-io-capacity, which is computed automatically by default innodb-flush-log-at-trx-commit       Specify innodb-flush-log-at-trx-commit setting, "2" by default sync-binlog                          Specify sync-binlog setting, "10" by default binlog-format                        Specify binlog-format setting, "MIXED" and "ROW" are optional, "MIXED" by default gtid-mode                            Enable gtid or not, "on" and "off" are optional, "on" by default rpl-semi-sync-enabled                Start semi-synchronous replication or not, "on" and "off" are optional, "on" by default mgr-group-name-list                  MySQL port number:MGR group's UUID:list of MGR local port number, separate by comma, and if this parameter is provided, MGR will open for corresponding port, for example "3306:540c2b46-5d73-11e8-ad9b-00a0c9000000:33060,3308:5f5c1e2d-5d73-11e8-ad9b-00a0c9000000:33080", null by default.
+(Notice: the MySQL instance to be created still needs to be specified in mysql-port-list and hotdb-config-port) mgr-group-local-ip                   Local IP address bound by MGR local port, which is automatically computed by default mgr-group-seeds-list                 MySQL port number:MGR group member's IP:port comma-separated list, separate by slash, and if this parameter is provided, this value will be added to corresponding port of my.cnf file, null by default, for example "3306:192.168.200.101:33060,192.168.200.102:33060,192.168.200.103:33060/3308:192.168.200.101:33080,192.168.200.102:33080,192.168.200.103:33080" creat-hotdbroot-in-mysql             Create hotdb_root user in MySQL or not, the user owns all privileges, and could connect from optional position, password as hotdb_root by default, "yes" and "no" are optional, "no" by default install-keepalived                   Install keepalived or not, "master", "backup" and "no" are optional, "no" by default keepalived-vip-with-perfix           If specified, it will help substitute the vip in keepalive configuration from 192.168.200.140/24 to the value, no Modification by default keepalived-virtual-router-id         If specified, it will help substitute the virtual-router-id in keepalive configuration from 151 to the value, no Modification by default keepalived-net-interface-name        If specified, it will help substitute the vip device name in keepalive configuration from eth0:1 to the value, no Modification by default install-lvs                          Install lvs server or not, "master", "backup" and "no" are optional, "no" by default lvs-vip-with-perfix                  If specified, it will help substitute the vip in lvs configuration from 192.168.56.203/24 to the value, no Modification by default lvs-port                             If specified, it will help substitute the Listening Port in lvs configuration from 3306 to the value, no Modify by default, and the port shall be the same with the data service port of HotDB cluster lvs-virtual-router-id                If specified, it will help substitute the virtual-router-id in lvs configuration from 51 to the value, no Modification by default lvs-net-interface-name               If specified, it will help substitute the vip device name in lvs configuration from eth1:2 to the value, no Modification by default lvs-real-server-list                 Lvs back-end HotDB server IP:data service port:management port list, separate by comma, for example "192.168.0.1:3323:3325,192.168.0.2:4323:4325", null by default lvs-real-server-user                 Username used by the management port of lvs physical checkup script connection back-end HotDB server, "root" by default lvs-real-server-password             Password used by the management port of lvs physical checkup script connection back-end HotDB server, "root" by default lvs-real-server-startup-type         When as realserver of lvs, configuration mode of relevant adjustments of the server, "no", "config" and "service" are optional, "no" by default install-ntpd                         Install ntpd or not, "yes" and "no" are optional, if HotDB is installed, then yes by default, otherwise no by default.
 Notice: there shall be only one ntpd in a HotDB cluster; HotDB standby shall synchronize time with the HotDB host.
 If there is ntp source in the intranet, then ntpd may not be installed. ntpdate-server-ip                    Configure ip address of time synchronization, either parameter or ntpdate-server-host must be specified, and only one of them shall be specified.
 If ntpd is installed, the time source beyond the HotDB cluster must be specified; if ntpd is not installed, server address of the internal ntpd service of HotDB cluster shall be specified (if the host HotDB is installed ntpd server), or intranet ntpd server address, then outer-net address shall not be selected. ntpdate-server-host                  Configure host address of time synchronization, which is allowed to be domain name or ip, script will make no processing or checkup of the parameter, and it needs to rely on the caller to guarantee accuracy, either the parameter or ntpdate-server-ip must be specified and only one of them shall be specified.
 If ntpd is installed, the time source beyond the HotDB cluster must be specified; if ntpd is not installed, server address of the internal ntpd service of HotDB cluster shall be specified (if the host HotDB is installed ntpd server), or intranet ntpd server address, then outer-net address shall not be selected.